State/Local Government Report Card

 Written by Funmi Morakinyo

 Another scorecard is the deplorable state of education infrastructure.
 The rural areas are the most disadvantaged in this case.
-In these rural areas, learning environment is characterized with dilapidated classrooms, no chairs and tables, no clean school toilet, no water and other necessary infrastructure required for a conducive learning environment.
+In these rural areas, the learning environment is characterized with dilapidated classrooms, no chairs and tables, no clean school toilet, no water and other necessary infrastructure required for a conducive learning and teaching.

 It is disheartening but discernible that government alone is not enough to ensure that our children are in schools and learning the basic literacy and numeracy skills they need in an ever-changing society.
 We cannot continue to leave the education of our children in the hands of state or local government alone.
 It is time citizens take action and be the voice of change for the future of every Nigerian child.
 This is my LEARNigeria story.

 [i] LEARNigeria is a citizen-led household assessment of learning of children ages 5-15.
-It was piloted in Ungogo and Ikorodu local government in 2015 and scaled to 34 local governments including the pilot areas across 6 states representing the 6 geopolitical zones in Nigeria.
+It was piloted in Ungogo and Ikorodu local government in 2015 and scaled up to 36 local governments including the pilot areas across 6 states representing the 6 geopolitical zones in Nigeria.